bokeh/bokeh/sphinx/source/index.rst

     * `Interactive tutorial notebooks`_: A collection of interactive notebooks to experiment with all elements of Bokeh

+    * :ref:`userguide`: Explanations of all key functionalities of Bokeh and how to use them, including examples.

     ---
     :header: bg-bokeh-three
     If you need more advanced information